tfpauly/draft-taps-quic-mapping/draft-taps-quic-mapping.md

 Data Unit: Byte-stream

 Connection Object:
 : A Connection object in the Transport Services API maps to a single QUIC stream between two hosts.
-This stream can be bidirectional or unidirectional, depending on the Selection Property `direction` (see {{Section of 6.2.16 of I-D.ietf-taps-interface}}).
+This stream can be bidirectional or unidirectional, depending on the Selection Property `direction` (see {{Section 6.2.16 of I-D.ietf-taps-interface}}).

 Initiate:
 : Calling `Initiate` on a QUIC stream Connection causes the implementation to prepare a new QUIC stream to the Remote Endpoint.
 If there is already a QUIC connection to the Remote Endpoint, `Initiate` simply prepares a new stream by allocating a stream ID.
 If there is not already a QUIC connection established, the implementation will establish a connection first.
 Since QUIC does not support the active creation of unidirectional streams with the initiator as the receiver, if the Selection Property `direction` is set to `Unidirectional receive`, calling `Initiate` (or `InitiateWithSend`, described below) will result in an `InitiateError`.